OctopusDeploy/blog/blog/2022-q2/runbook-recommendations-and-best-practices/index.md

 author: bob.walker@octopus.com
 visibility: public
 published: 2022-06-29-1400
-metaImage:
+metaImage: blogimage-runbooklessonslearnedrecommendations-2022.png
-bannerImage:
+bannerImage: blogimage-runbooklessonslearnedrecommendations-2022.png
-bannerImageAlt:
+bannerImageAlt: Blue Octopus arm holding a lightbulb with a runbook in the middle of it.
 tags:
  - DevOps
  - Runbooks Series
  - Runbooks
 ---

 When we first released Runbooks, I had the chance to create a number of them and I learned some lessons you might find helpful.

 In this post, I walk through creating a runbook from scratch and share my recommendations.